 Senior Research Scientist

-Dr. Bamman has a history of leading exercise clinical trials focused on dose-response optimization, exercise-drug interactions, exercise-device interactions, and biological underpinnings of inter-individual response heterogeneity across a range of conditions (e.g., aging sarcopenia, Parkinson’s disease, end-stage osteoarthritis and total joint arthroplasty, spinal cord injury) and in high performers.
-He is a Fellow of the American College of Sports Medicine (ACSM) and serves on the ACSM Board of Trustees and ACSM Science Integration and Leadership Committee.
-Dr. Bamman is Chair of the 2021 ACSM World Congress on the Basic Science of Exercise in Regenerative Medicine.
-He has served on more than 90 federal grant review panels and site visit teams and has published over 130 research papers.
+He is a Fellow of the American College of Sports Medicine (ACSM), member of the ACSM Board of Trustees, and served as Chair of the 2021 ACSM World Congress on the Basic Science of Exercise in Regenerative Medicine.
+He has served on more than 90 federal grant review panels and site visit teams, as Associate Editor of three peer-reviewed journals, and has published more than 160 research papers.